 Daughter Vera LaVerge Minard (1894- ? ) was born on Aug.
 5, 1894 in Topeka.

 On her 18th birthday on Aug.
 5, 1912, at the United Presbyterian Church in Topeka, Vera wed 33-year-old Fred E. Moore (1879- ? ), son of Thomas C. Moore.
 Dr. J.A.
-Renurch performed the ceremony.
-Vera was just 18 years old, and Fred 33, at the time of marriage.
+Renwick performed the ceremony.
+The union was announced on the pages of the Kansas State Democrat.
 Their marriage license is on file today on microfilm in the Shawnee County courthouse.

 At the time of marriage, Fred was well known as player-manager of the Manhattan baseball squad of the Central Kansas League.
 A shortstop, he had been signed by the team in May 1912 after playing circa 1910 with the Three-I League and then serving as manager of the Topeka Western League team in 1911 and the Omaha Western League squad.
 He had left the Topeka team after not having received a $300 reimbursement paid to a Fort Worth team for his release in 1910.
 His brother Earl M. Moore at one time had played for the Cleveland (American League) and Philadelphia (National League).